finalcut/inversify-vue-test/README.md

 # inversify-vue-test
-Test of using InverisfyJS with VueJS and Vuex.
+Test of using InverisfyJS with VueJS.